da667/Autosnort3/readme.md

 I'll get into the details of what this script does in a little bit.

 ## Supported Operating Systems
-As of right now, Autosnort3 is only supported on Ubuntu 20.04 *but*, This script is 90% based on the work of Noah Dietrich, and his installation guide for Snort 3 on Ubuntu 18.04 *and* 20.04.
+As of right now, Autosnort3 is supported on Ubuntu 20.04 and 18.04.
+This script is 90% based on the work of Noah Dietrich, and his installation guide for Snort 3 on Ubuntu 18.04 *and* 20.04.
 A very special thank you and a link to Noah's work:

 https://snort.org/documents/snort-3-1-0-0-on-ubuntu-18-20

-This means that hypothetically (until I actually bother to test it myself) this script *should* run on Ubuntu 18.04.

 ## Prerequisites
 **System Resource Recommendations:** at a minimum, I recommend a system with at least: